UBC-CIC/commit2act/docs/UserGuide.md

 ### 5. Validation

-- Users can upload an image relating to their action by dragging and dropping the image or by clicking the Browse button
+- Users can upload an image relating to their action by dragging and dropping the image or by clicking the `Browse` button
-- This image will undergo Rekognition validation to determine if it contains any of the relevant image validation labels
+- This image will undergo Rekognition validation to determine if it contains any of the action type's relevant image validation labels
   ![alt text](images/logAction/log_action4.png)

 ### 6. Bonus Question